 Alternatively, you can track your spending progress offline.
 Save your receipts and record other purchases in your check register.
 At the end of the week, categorize the expenses into your budget categories.
 Seeing how far you’ve come can motivate you to stay the course.

 Find an accountability buddy and keep each other up to date on your financial progress.
-This could be a significant other, close friend, or family member.
+This person could be a significant other, close friend, or family member.
 Talk on a regular basis – maybe once a month or every two months – about what repayments you’ve made on your credit cards and how much lower your balances are.

 Digging yourself out of credit card debt isn’t easy.
 To do it successfully, you’ve got to change your financial behavior and prioritize where you spend your money.
 It may take some time to get used to the changes, but ultimately, you gain money management skills that can help you live a financially savvy life for years to come.

 Have you paid off a large sum of credit card debt?
 What tactics and strategies helped you to succeed?